Use the arrows to navigate from oldest to newest, left to right.

 I guess we’re all guilty.

-A recent statement by Connecticut House minority leader Themis Klarides compared the state’s democrats distancing themselves from the Governor to a “battered spouse support group.”
+A few years back Connecticut House minority leader Themis Klarides compared the state’s democrats distancing themselves from the Governor to a “battered spouse support group.”
 The analogy probably drew an uneasy laugh from a few people, but one who didn’t laugh was Karen Jarmoc, chief executive officer of the Connecticut Coalition Against Domestic Violence.
 She decried Klarides’s comment as insulting, citing the number of women facing the threat on a daily basis, adding that some even face the threat of homicide.

 So far this is pretty much de rigueur, right?—politician says something questionable, gets called on it, apologizes.
 End of story.